-3 INDICATOR N° 3 Indicator Name Title of the indicator which will be used in Agricultural productivity implementing regulation/guidance documents Related general objective(s) Identification of the Viable food product general objective(s) as Viable 1000 product defined in the CAP intervention logic Definition Total factor productivity (TFP) in agriculture compares total outputs Concise definition of relative to the total inputs used in production of the output (both the concept, including output and inputs are expressed in term of volumes). if the indicator already exists, e.g. AEI, TFP reflects output per unit of some combined set of inputs: a change in EUROSTAT indicator.
-TFP reflects the change in output that cannot be accounted for by the If appropriate, include change in combined inputs. the As a result, IFP reveals the joint effects of many factors including new methodology/formula technologies, economies of scale, managerial skill, and changes in the for establishment of organization of production. the indicator Unit of measurement Indexes Unit used to record the value (e.g. ha. tonnes € %) Methodology/formula TFP index is defined as the ratio between an Output Index (i.e. the change Identification of what in production volumes over a considered period) and an Input Index (the is needed to transform corresponding change in inputs/factors used to produce them). data from the operation database Output and input indexes are calculated as weighted averages of changes in into value for the produced quantities and in input quantities respectively, where the weights indicator are represented by the production value of the various products and the expenditure for each of the four considered production factors (intermediate inputs, land, labour, capital).
+3 1 INDICATOR N° 3 Indicator Name Title of the indicator which will be used in Agricultural productivity implementing regulation/guidance documents Related general objective(s) Identification of the Viole food product general objective(s) as Viable food product defined in the CAP intervention logic Definition Total factor productivity (TFP) in agriculture compares total outputs Concise definition of relative to the total inputs used in production of the output (both the concept, including output and inputs are expressed in term of volumes). if the indicator already exists, e.g. AEI, TFP reflects output per unit of some combined set of inputs: a change in EUROSTAT indicator.
+TFP reflects the change in output that cannot be accounted for by the If appropriate, include change in combined inputs. the As a result, TFP reveals the joint effects of many factors including new methodology/formula technologies, economies of scale, managerial skill, and changes in the for establishment of organization of production. the indicator J. S Franklik ine materior Unit of measurement Indexes Unit used to record the value (e.g. ha, tonnes, €, %) Methodology/formula TFP index is defined as the ratio between an Output Index (i.e. the change Identification of what in production volumes over a considered period) and an Input Index (the is needed to transform corresponding change in inputs/factors used to produce them). data from the operation database Output and input indexes are calculated as weighted averages of changes in into value for the produced quantities and in input quantities respectively, where the weights indicator are represented by the production value of the various products and the expenditure for each of the four considered production factors (intermediate inputs, land, labour, capital).
 Depending on the type of average applied and the chosen reference period for the weights, the TFP indicator assumes different analytical forms.
 Laspeyres indexes are defined as arithmetic means with weighting factors referring to the time 0 (base year), while Paasche indexes are harmonic means with weighting factors referring to the time t (current year).
-In formula, the TFP Laspeyres index is given by: $TED t = O_0^t L$ $TFP_0^{\circ} L = \frac{\circ}{I^t} =$
+In formula, the TFP Laspeyres index is given by: Ot I $\mid TEP^t \mid I - \frac{O_0^t - L}{L} - 1$ $TFP_0^t L = \frac{O_0^t L}{I_0^t L} =$ while TFP Paasche index is defined as: